 Put an ice cube against the aching tooth.
 Ice is a good alternative home treatment for tooth pain relief since the cold tends to numb any pain.
 Repeat as necessary.

 Simply dab a little dilute clove oil on the aching tooth.
-Clove oil contains a substance called eugenol, which acts to numb the pain.
+Clove oil contains a substance called eugenol, which numbs the pain.
 It is also an effective antiseptic.
 Whole cloves can also be used, too.
-Bite them with your unaffected teeth, and then place them against the aching tooth for up to 20 minutes.
+Bite them with your unaffected teeth, then place them against the aching tooth for up to 20 minutes.

-Clove oil can sting, and in some cases, can damage the gum.
-Stop using this remedy if you noticed gum damage.
+Clove oil can sting and, in some cases, can damage the gum.
+Stop using this remedy if you notice gum damage.
 Clove oil is less likely to sting if the oil is diluted with a carrier oil, such as olive oil.
-It is a safe procedure if your gums are sensitive, or if you are treating a child.
-You can dilute one part clove oil with ten parts of carrier oil, then apply to the aching tooth.
+It is a safe procedure if your gums are sensitive or if you are treating a child.
+You can dilute one part of clove oil with ten parts of carrier oil, then apply it to the aching tooth.

 Peppermint herbal tea is a useful natural treatment for tooth pain relief.
 Tea bags are available from a number of suppliers.
 Make the tea with boiling water, then allow it to cool.
 Once the tea is cool enough, use it as a regular mouthwash.
 You can repeat the remedy several times a day.
 Peppermint can also be consumed as a remedy for indigestion.

 It’s very worthwhile growing peppermint in the garden so that you always have some available.
-Plant a young plant in moist, fertile soil, in a partially-shaded position.
-This plant spreads by underground runners, so it can be a nuisance.
+Plant a young plant in moist, fertile soil in a partially-shaded position.
+This plant spreads by underground runners so that it can be a nuisance.
 It is best to grow the plant in a large container.
 To prevent the spread of the runners, put plastic boards, or other suitable obstacles, under the ground.
 The stems of the plant can be dried for winter use.

-The herbalist, Nicholas Culpeper, who wrote in the 17th century stated that rosemary “eases pains in the teeth and gums.”
+The herbalist Nicholas Culpeper, who wrote in the 17th century, stated that rosemary “eases pains in the teeth and gums.”
 Rosemary has significant antibacterial and anti-inflammatory properties.
-Soften some rosemary leaves by lightly frying them for a few minutes in a minimum amount of oil, let them cool, cut them up, and then place against the aching tooth.
+Soften some rosemary leaves by lightly frying them in a minimum amount of oil for a few minutes, let them cool, cut them up, and then place them against the aching tooth.

 A few people react badly to rosemary oil, so use it cautiously at first.
 Also, don’t take it internally, as it can be fatal!

-A study by Iranian researchers published in 2013 had confirmed that garlic was significantly active against dental plaque bacteria cultured in the laboratory.
+Iranian researchers published in 2013 confirmed that garlic was significantly active against dental plaque bacteria cultured in the laboratory.
 When it's crushed, garlic produces the sulfur-containing compound allicin, which has significant antibacterial activity.

 Vanilla extract is an extract of vanilla in aqueous alcohol.
-You can simply dab a little on the affected tooth using a cotton swab.
+Using a cotton swab, you can simply dab a little on the affected tooth.
 Do this treatment three to four times a day.
-Vanilla has soothing properties, while the alcohol helps numb the pain.
+Vanilla has soothing properties, while alcohol helps numb the pain.